Logo

 NAFI Corporation and Bing Crosby purchased television station KPTV in Portland, Oregon, for $4 million on September 1,1959.

-Bing Crosby partnered with Ed Craney, who owned the CBS radio affiliate KXLY and built a television studio west of Crosby's alma mater, Gonzaga University.
+Bing Crosby partnered with Ed Craney, who owned the CBS radio affiliate KXLY and built a television studio west of Bing Crosby's alma mater, Gonzaga University.

 Bing Crosby was a fan of thoroughbred horse racing and bought his first racehorse in 1935.

-Charles' son, Lindsay C Howard, became one of Crosby's closest friends; Crosby named his son Lindsay after him, and would purchase his 40-room Hillsborough, California estate from Lindsay in 1965.
+Charles' son, Lindsay C Howard, became one of Crosby's closest friends; Crosby named his son Lindsay after him, and would purchase his 40-room Hillsborough, California, estate from Lindsay in 1965.

 Bing Crosby had arranged for Ampex, another of his financial investments, to record the NBC telecast on kinescope.